kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 * Improvement: What's New - Improved the ability to see the new updates for Spectra in the form of a feed under the Dashboard.
 * Fix: Global - Resolved an issue wherein the last modified dates would be altered after running the `Ultimate Addons for Gutenberg` database update.
 * Deprecated: Header Titlebar - Safely removed the Header Titlebar functionality to allow support for the WordPress 6.6 command palette.

-= 2.14.0 - Monday, 8th July 2024 =
-* Fix: Global - Optimized the `Ultimate Addons for Gutenberg` database updation and resolved the editor refresh and RichText issues.
-Read more about migration [here](https://wpspectra.com/docs/spectra-database-update-instructions/).

-= 2.13.9 - Thursday, 4th July 2024 =
-* Improvement: Global - Added an update notice for users that used to use `Ultimate Addons for Gutenberg` to update their database to ensure compatibility with the Heading and Info-box block defaults.
-Read more [here](https://wpspectra.com/docs/spectra-database-update-instructions/).
-* Fix: Container - Resolved an issue wherein WordPress core blocks inside the container were aligning to the center in tablet/mobile view in the editor.

 The full changelog is available [here](https://wpspectra.com/whats-new/).